juanma-wp/wpcom-rest-api-docs/5-oauth2-authentication.md

 ### Testing with Password Grant (Client Owners Only)

-Application owners can use the password grant for testing purposes:
+Application owners can use the password grant to get the authentication token for testing purposes:

 ```php
 $curl = curl_init( 'https://public-api.wordpress.com/oauth2/token' );